haxtheweb/edtechjoker/draft-outline.md

 # Thurs
 - More time to work on Homework 9 in class
-- Ability to start asking questions about Project 1
+- Ability to start asking questions about [Project 1](https://github.com/haxtheweb/issues/issues/2174)

 # Sun
 - HW 9 due submitted to canvas.
 - Github link to code
 - vercel code link to working demo

+# Week 10-11-12
+- Check ins, review and feedback / critique of submissions associated with [Project 1](https://github.com/haxtheweb/issues/issues/2174)
+- End of Week 12, we will introduce Project 2 so you can choose to start on it prior to break if you desire.
+# Week 13 - Turkey

+# Week 14,15,16
+- Check ins, review and feedback / critique of submissions associated with Project 2 (TBA)